 We've listed below a description of the two patterns associated with sinusitis so that you can start to get an understanding of the various possibilities according to Chinese Medicine.

 Once identified, patterns are often treated using herbal formulas.
 Drinking herbal infusions is the most common remedy in Chinese Medicine, together with acupuncture.
-Here we detail below eight formulas that can help treat the various patterns associated with sinusitis, depending on which pattern fits your profile.
+Here we detail below nine formulas that can help treat the various patterns associated with sinusitis, depending on which pattern fits your profile.

 Pulse type(s): Floating (Fu), Tight (Jin)